Warraq

 Warraq (ورّاق) is the Arabic word for stationer or papermaker.
-Meanings in traditional and Islamic contexts include scribe, publisher, printer, notary and book-copier.
+Meanings in traditional and Islamic contexts include copyist, bookseller, scholar, and author.
 Ibn Warraq is a pseudonym that has traditionally been adopted by dissident authors throughout the history of Islam.

+In the year 987, Ibn al-Nadim al-Warraq produced al-Fihirist, a bibliographical compilation listing books available in Arabic written by 4,300 authors.